Accessibility

 Visitors with mobility issues

-• There is a toilet suitable for wheelchair users, people using walking frames or crutches and families with young children or buggies.
+We do our best to accommodate the needs of our visitors who have mobility issues: there is a larger toilet which is more suitable for people using walking frames and families with young children.
 It is accessed towards the back of the church, next to the coffee bar.
-It also contains a changing mat should you need to change your baby's nappy.

-• During services and concerts side- people are always on hand to assist people with mobility issues to move around the church.
-If you need extra assistance please do not hesitate to ask when you first arrive.
+• During services and concerts welcomers are always on hand to assist people with mobility issues to move around the church.
+If you need assistance please do not hesitate to ask when you arrive.

 • Assistance dogs are always welcome and can be supplied with water if required.